10 essential tips for living in a motorhome or campervan

 By their very nature, vans have a lot of storage under the seats.
 Some of this stuff is pretty easy to get to and some of it is a pain in the backside.

-Be flexible with your storage- we found that how we first arranged our cupboards wasn’t great so we rearranged them to a better solution.
-But we’ve also discovered that if something isn’t easily reached, such as our spare plates or bowls for guests, we just won’t bother to get it out.
+Be flexible with your storage- I found that how I first arranged the cupboards wasn’t great so I rearranged them to a better solution.
+But I’ve also discovered that if something isn’t easily reached, such as spare plates or bowls for guests, I just won’t bother to get them out.

-The exception to this is wine, which is stored securely in a cupboard as far from the motorhome heating as we can, so that it stays cool.
-Funnily enough, we are always motivated to move the seat cushions and dig a bottle out!
+The exception to this is wine, which is stored securely in a cupboard as far from the motorhome heating as I can, so that it stays cool.
+Funnily enough, I’m always motivated to move the seat cushions and dig a bottle out!

 The same applies with outside gear.
-We have an external motorhome storage box, which is the perfect place to keep our RV camping chairs, BBQ and other bits and bobs, but if we don’t stack it neatly, everything falls out when we use it.
+I have an external motorhome storage box, which is the perfect place to keep our RV camping chairs, BBQ and other bits and bobs, but if I don’t stack it neatly, everything falls out when I need to use it.
 Taking a little time to organise your storage is really important and will make motorhome life much easier.

-Happily, we had to really think about this one.
-There have been LOADS of little mistakes we’ve made while living in a motorhome, (like forcing the fridge door shut and bending the catch or learning that just because the motorhome sat nav says to ‘turn right’, doesn’t mean we should ignore the ‘low bridge’ signs), but we haven’t made many BIG mistakes. **touch wood**
+Happily, I had to really think about this one.
+There have been LOADS of little mistakes I’ve made while living in a motorhome, (like forcing the fridge door shut and bending the catch or learning that just because the motorhome sat nav says to ‘turn right’, doesn’t mean I should ignore the ‘low bridge’ signs), but I haven’t made many BIG mistakes. **touch wood**

 There are two we can think of: